 Health Insurance Portability and Accountability Act (HIPAA) - Federal legislation enacted in 1996 to protect the privacy of individual's health information.
-The law provides individuals with the following rights: 1) Right to inspect - Individuals can inspect and request a copy of their health information; 2) Right to amend - Individuals can request additions or corrections to the health information; 3) Right to an accounting of disclosures - Individuals are entitled to a list of the releases of their PHI as required by disclose (e.g. family members); 5) Right to confidential communications - Individuals may request confidential communications by using an alternative phone number or address and 6) Right to a copy of the Notice of Privacy Practices - Individuals have the right to a paper copy of the Notice of Privacy Practices.
+The law provides individuals with the following rights: 1) Right to inspect - Individuals can inspect and request a copy of their health information; 2) Right to amend - Individuals can request additions or corrections to the health information; 3) Right to an accounting of disclosures - Individuals are entitled to a list of the releases of their PHI as required by HIPAA; 4) Right to request restrictions - Individuals may request a restriction or limitation on the health information we use or disclose (e.g. family members); 5) Right to confidential communications - Individuals may request confidential communications by using an alternative phone number or address and 6) Right to a copy of the Notice of Privacy Practices - Individuals have the right to a paper copy of the Notice of Privacy Practices.